SpartnerNL/Laravel-Excel/docs/export/from-query.md

 # From Query

 In the previous example, we did the query inside the export class.
-While this is a good solution of small exports, for bigger exports this will quickly become badly performant.
+While this is a good solution for small exports, for bigger exports this will quickly become badly performant.

 By using the `FromQuery` concern, we can prepare a query for an export.
 Behind the scenes this query is executed in chunks.